Coach: WNBA champs Lynx still waiting for White House invite

 MINNEAPOLIS (AP) - Minnesota Lynx coach Cheryl Reeve says the team is still waiting for a White House invitation after winning its latest WNBA title in October.

 Reeve says the lack of an invite from President Donald Trump is disappointing.
-She noted at practice Wednesday that then-President Barack Obama contacted the Lynx immediately after they won the WNBA championship in 2011, 2013 and 2015.
+She noted at practice Wednesday that then-President Barack Obama contacted the Lynx immediately after they won WNBA championships in 2011, 2013 and 2015.

-A White House spokeswoman did not immediately respond to an Associated Press email Wednesday.
+A White House spokeswoman didn't immediately respond to an Associated Press email on Wednesday.

 Reeve tells the St. Paul Pioneer Press that she thinks women's sports "aren't recognized in the same way that men's sports are."